UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_05.md

 </center>

+Notes:

+Normally,
+getting out of this situation
+isn't too difficult.

+First,
+you should pull any changes from GitHub that are not yet in your local repository.

+When this occurs,
-Notes: Usually, getting out of this situation is not too troublesome.
-First you need to pull the changes that exist on GitHub that you do not yet have in the local repository.
-Usually when this happens, Git can automatically merge the changes for you, even if you and your collaborators were working on different parts of the same file!
+Git will merge the changes for you, even if you and your collaborators were working on different secrtions of the same file!

+However,
+you and your collaborators
+make changes to
-If, however, you and your collaborators made changes to the same line of the same file, Git will not be able to automatically merge the changes—Git will not know whether to keep your version of the line(s), your collaborator's version of the line(s), or some blend of the two.
-When this happens, Git will tell you that you have a merge conflict in certain file(s).
+the same line of the same file,
+Git will be unable to automatically merge the changes—Git will not know whether to keep your version of the line(s), your collaborator's version of the line(s), or a combination of the two.

+Then, Git will notify
+that there is a merge conflict.

 ---